-Toronto: George Clooney Says "Houston is Syria" Post-Hurricane Harvey
+Toronto: George Clooney Says "Houston Is Syria" Post-Hurricane Harvey

 "They're out of their homes and will be suffering for a long time," the 'Suburbicon' director said of Texans left homeless and vulnerable like Syrian refugees.

-As George Clooney joins efforts to aid victims of Hurricane Harvey, and Irma rips through Florida, the Hollywood star on Sunday likened Americans left homeless by catastrophic weather events to Syrians caught up in their country's civil war.
+As George Clooney joins efforts to aid victims of Hurricane Harvey, and Hurricane Irma rips through Florida, the Hollywood star on Sunday likened Americans left homeless by catastrophic weather events to Syrians caught up in their country's civil war.

 Harvey slammed into Texas' Gulf Coast on Aug.
 25 as a Category 4 hurricane.
 It was soon downgraded to a tropical storm but lingered for days, dropping up to 50 inches of rain on Houston and the surrounding area before moving eastward to Louisiana.